 The two locations are about 36 kilometres apart.
-Over 450 employees, including around 120 professors, are responsible for about 2,800 students who are enrolled in more than 40 study programmes in Engineering, Natural Sciences, Economics and Social Sciences in six faculties.
+Over 450 employees, including around 120 professors, are responsible for about 2,800 students who are enrolled in 50 study programmes in Engineering, Natural Sciences, Economics and Social Sciences in six faculties.
 Internationality is one of the pillars of the university.
 It maintains partnerships with a total of 122 universities in 38 countries: from South Africa to the USA, from Mexico, Great Britain to Russia and China.

 This also includes the globally unparalleled Neisse University, which is a trinational university network.
 The English-language Bachelor’s degree course in this network starts in the Czech Republic, moves to Poland in the second year and ends in Germany.
 An integral part of the course of study is an internship that can be performed in any country in the world.
 If you want to delve into the diversity of communication and its impacts on individuals and groups, you can study Communication Psychology at the Görlitz campus.
 This is a Bachelor’s study programme that is unique in Germany.
 The Social Gerontology study programme is also a rare one.
 The same holds true for the interdisciplinary study programmes of Housing and Real Estate Management, Ecology and Environmental Protection and Integrated Management Systems.